-The attraction of this method is that it produces efficient estimates of the coefficients (i.e., the true standard errors will be optimally small).
-GEE does this by taking the over-time correlations into account when producing the estimates.
+The attraction of this method is that it, in addition to getting the standard errors right, it produces efficient estimates of the coefficients (i.e., true standard errors will be optimally small).
+It does this by taking the over-time correlations into account when producing the coefficient estimates.